Quick Answer

 System Integration

-Digital signage works best when connected to your existing tools.
+Digital signage works best when it connects safely to the systems you already use.

 Examples: